getpersio/analytics-wordpress/README.txt

 == Description ==

-Segment Analytics for WordPress.
+Persio Analytics for WordPress.
 Free WooCommerce, Ninja Form & Gravity Form integrations.
-Uses Segment's official PHP libraries for Server Side events, as well as a lot of other features functionality.
+Uses Persio's official PHP libraries for Server Side events, as well as a lot of other features functionality.
 I completely rewrote this plugin from the previous version.
 Client side and server side tracking.
 Client side events fire upon validation (ie, for submissions)